STEPH-5/alx-system_engineering-devops/0x00-shell_basics/README.md

 -r: Recursively copies directories and their contents.
 -u: Copies only when the source file is newer than the destination file or when the destination file does not exist.
 --update: Skips copying files that are newer in the destination directory.
+100-lets_move:This script uses the mv command to move files.
+The pattern [A-Z]* matches any file that starts with an uppercase letter.
+The files matching the pattern are then moved to the directory /tmp/u/.